Having healthy blood flow & circulation is one of the most important factors for a healthy body AND mind.

 And that’s just the beginning.
 Ginger also…

-• Fights against atherosclerosis, which is the hardening of the arteries.
+- Fights against the hardening of the arteries.

 You can put ginger in tea, in soup, with fish, and in a healthy shake.